 - Chest pain, typically under the rib cage

-As the disease progresses, abnormal lumps may start to appear under the skin on the chest, fluid buildup may occur in the lungs, and unusual weigh loss may follow.
+As the disease progresses, abnormal lumps may start to appear under the skin on the chest, fluid buildup may occur in the lungs, and unusual weight loss may follow.

 In addition, if your exposure to asbestos is due to the negligent actions of another party, such as a manufacturer supplying asbestos-containing products to your job site, you may be eligible for compensation for medical expenses, lost wages, pain, suffering and more.
 For more information on your legal rights and for a free, no-obligation case consultation, contact our leading asbestos law firm today.

-Furthermore, to learn more about mesothelioma and other asbestos-related diseases, fill out our form today for a free, comprehensive Mesothelioma and Asbestos Guide.
-Each guide is filled with pertinent information, including causes, diagnosis, treatment options, and much more.
+To learn more about mesothelioma and other asbestos-related diseases, fill out our form today for a free, comprehensive Mesothelioma and Asbestos Guide.
+Each guide is filled with pertinent information, including causes, diagnosis, treatment options, and more.